 Each enrollee must complete 56 credits of arts and sciences core courses, 30 credits of Bible and theology major courses, four credits of electives, and 30 credits of pastoral care and counseling major courses to earn their bachelor's degree.
 Graduates can pursue licensure in counseling and advance into a master's program to expand their career opportunities.

 Johnson & Wales University-Denver

-Johnson & Wales' Denver campus offers a bachelor of science in psychology.
+Johnson & Wales' Denver campus offers a.
 Psychology majors enjoy small class sizes that allow them to take advantage of a more personalized learning environment.
 During this unique program, learners participate in clinical and experiential learning opportunities, exposing them to valuable networks and esteemed instructors.

 Psychology students can personalize their degrees, tailoring their coursework to align with their interests and career goals by choosing free electives and minor opportunities.
 Degree-seekers can consider an eight-course counseling psychology specialization that allows them to explore effective counseling practices within a supervised clinical environment.

 During the rigorous curriculum, learners explore crisis management, addiction or case management, marriage and family therapy, and group therapy.
 Eligible students can apply for the 3+2 BS in psychology/MS in addiction counseling or 3+2 BS in psychology/MS in clinical mental health counseling programs.